luciferchase/luciferchase.github.io/_pages/chase-hospitals-features.md

 # Modify Details

 Say you want to change any details about your patient.
 You can do it easily by clicking on the modify details button.
 You would be asked to fill your PID.
 After successfully verifying yourself, all your details would be shown.
 Underneath it a drop down menu listing all the fields would be given.
 You can select any of the field and then fill the new information in the text box.
-When you click on submit, your details would be updated and you would be notifed and return to main window.
+When you click on submit, your details would be updated and you would be notified and return to main window.

 ![modify-details](/assets/Screenshots/modify_details.jpg)